Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

 - `.stages(i: number)`{: .language-javascript }: Sets the number of growth stages the block has, should be a number between 1 and 12, defaults to `8`
-- `.deadBlock(deadCrop: Consumer<DeadCropBlockBuilder>)`{: .language-javascript }: A consumer for editing the properties of the crop's dead block
-    - The consumer has the same methods as the default block builder and one additional one:
+- `.deadBlock(deadCrop: Consumer<DeadCropBlockBuilder>)`{: .language-javascript }: Sets the properties of the crop's dead block.
+Accepts a consumer with the same methods as the default block builder and:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+    - `.models(models: BiConsumer<DeadModelVariant, ModelGenerator>)`{: .language-javascript }: Sets the model generation for the dead crop.
+Accepts a callback with two parameters.
+The second parameter is a model generator and the first has the following methods:
+        - `.variant()`{: .language-javascript }: A string.
+The variant key used for the model in the blockstate file
+        - `.mature()`{: .language-javascript }: A boolean.
+If the variant in operation represents a mature state
 - `.seedItem(seedItem: Consumer<SeedItemBuilder>)`{: .language-javascript }: A consumer for setting the properties of the block's seed item
 - `.productItem(productItem: Consumer<ItemBuilder>)`{: .language-javascript }: A consumer for setting the properties of the block's product item
 - `.productItem(productItem: ResourceLocation)`{: .language-javascript }: Sets the crop's 'product' item to be an existing item, will be prevent the other product item from existing